 “I’ve learned it’s important not to limit yourself.
 You can do whatever you really love to do, no matter what it is.” – Ryan Gosling

 Ryan Gosling is a Canadian actor and musician who gained recognition after playing the sociopathic loner in The Notebook.
-Handsome and talented, Gosling has usually had a knack for portraying stuntmen or sociopaths in many of his films.
+Having established an uncompromising reputation as one of Hollywood’s most sought after actors, Gosling has usually had a knack for portraying stuntmen or sociopaths in many of his films.
 While insanely gifted, he has an intensely compelling on-screen presence and exemplary acting prowess.

 Given that his talents are multi-faceted; he likes to box, make furniture, play jazz guitar as well as sing, it should come as little surprise that his cinematic achievements are varying in genres and filmatic approaches, offering nuances across a supremely impressive artist CV.